-The helm on your Pursuit is designed for a binnacle style control with a single gear shift and a throttle lever for each engine; a position for neutral (straight up and down), forward position (first detent forward of neutral) and reverse position (the first detent aft of neutral).
-Advancing the control lever beyond the shift range will advance throttle, forward or reverse.
+The helm on your Pursuit is designed for a binnacle-style control with two throttle levers.
+Each throttle has a position for neutral (straight up and down), forward position (first detent forward of neutral) and reverse position (the first detent aft of neutral).
+Advancing the control lever beyond the shift range will advance the throttle, forward or reverse.
 Each control is equipped to allow the engine to be operated above idle RPM while in neutral for cold starting or warming up.